barsoom/bankid-doc-scraper/README.md

 1. Fork the repository
 2. Create a feature branch
+3. Install git hooks: `script/setup-hooks`
-3. Make your changes with tests
+4. Make your changes with tests
-4. Run the test suite: `bundle exec rspec`
+5. Run the test suite: `bundle exec rspec`
+6. Run the linter: `bundle exec rubocop`
-5. Submit a pull request
+7. Submit a pull request

 ## Development